quartzjer/drawdle/README.md

 ## TODO

 - Support drawing input from the user
-- Send back a screenshot to Claude as input
+- Send back a screenshot as input
-- Allow Claude to make edits to existing paths
+- Allow AI to make edits to existing paths
+- Send the full history with new requests
+- Support an "arena" mode
+- Make a pure web based version using openrouter

 ## License